Cuckolding

 Overview

 Cuckolding, sometimes referred to clinically as troilism, is a consensual erotic interest in which a person becomes aroused by their committed partner engaging intimately with someone else: whether by watching, being told about it afterward, or simply imagining it.
 It runs along a spectrum from humiliation-flavoured scenarios to affirming compersion (taking joy in a partner's pleasure), and its female-centred mirror is called cuckqueaning.
-The defining feature is that arousal is built around a partner's openly-negotiated connection with a third party, rather than around secrecy or betrayal; this is what distinguishes the kink from actual infidelity.
+The defining feature is that arousal is built around a partner's openly negotiated connection with a third party rather than around secrecy or betrayal, which is what separates the kink from actual infidelity.
+This article covers the terminology and its emotional range, the word's long history from public insult to clinical category, how the interest is expressed, its psychology, and the survey evidence for how common it really is.

 History & origins